All planning checklists

 Purchase any last-minute party supplies

-Shops like Card Factory or Tiger in the city centre can provide last-minute fun accessories.
+Card Factory or Tiger in the centre cover last-minute hen bits.

 Moderate·Medium impact